DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 }
  ```

-The log statement fails because `this.state` is undefined, so trying to access `foo` throws an error.
-To solve this you can either set the default state to `{}` or to have a clearer intention set it to `{ foo: null }`.
+The log statement fails because `this.state` is undefined.
+When we try to access `foo` we will get a *TypeError: Cannot read property 'foo' of null*.
+To solve this we can either set the default state to `{}` or, to have a clearer intention, set it to `{ foo: null }`.

 ## Pre-mounting with `componentWillMount()`
+Now that the props and state are set, we finally enter the realm of Life Cycle methods.
+The first true Life Cycle called is `componentWillMount()`.
+This method is only called once and is called before our initial render.
+Since this is called before `render()` our Component will not have access to the Native UI (DOM, etc.).
+We also will not have access to the children `refs`, because they are not created yet.

+The `componentWillMount()` is a chance for use to handle configuration, update our state, and in general prepare for the first render.
+Because we have configured props and initial state, we can safely query them, knowing with certainty they are the current values.
+This means we can start performing calculations or processes based on the prop values.

+We can safely call `this.setState` and update our current state before render.
+If we base state values on calculations passed in `props`, this is where we should do the logic.

+We can register to global events, such as a Flux store.
+Or, register to global Native UI events, such as `window` re-size or other such events.

 ## Component `render()`